Ada-Developers-Academy/core-unit-1/iterating-over-data/intro-to-iteration.md

 Iteration is often used to find the _first_ element that matches the criteria.

+#### Examples: Finding One Element

-**Example:** Looking through a reading list, and finding the tenth book.
+1. Looking through a reading list, and finding the tenth book.

-**Example:** Looking through a reading list, and finding the first book with the title `"all about love"`.
+1. Looking through a reading list, and finding the first book with the title `"all about love"`.

-**Example:** Looking through a reading list, and finding the first book that is a biography.
+1. Looking through a reading list, and finding the first book that is a biography.

 ### Operating on Each Element